 Can I top a tree?

-Topping a tree involves cutting the top of the tree, minimizing the branches to stumps.
+Topping a tree involves cutting the top of the tree, and minimizing the branches to stumps.
 Topping causes a lot of harm to the trees and should be avoided at all costs.
 The tree loses all its foliage which cuts down its food source.
-The cut back branches also provide an easy way to diseases, insects and decay.
+The cut-back branches also provide easy access to diseases, insects, and decay.

 The tree can grow new branches, but they are often too weak to withstand the wind or storm.

-There are some smaller ornamental trees that respond well to topping like Crepe Myrtles, but for the most part, topping a tree is a bad idea.
+Some smaller ornamental trees respond well to topping, like Crepe Myrtles, but for the most part, topping a tree is a bad idea.
 If you do it once, you need to do it every 2 or 3 years.